pablofernandezbonnett/learning/labs/kotlin-backend-examples/README.md

 Focus:

-- hash map lookup
+- hash map lookup for fast counting, membership checks, and last-seen tracking
-- sliding window
+- sliding window for substring and contiguous-range problems where the active range grows and shrinks
-- two pointers
+- two pointers for problems that become simpler when you move from both ends or merge two sorted views
-- linked-list basics
+- linked-list basics for pointer updates, traversal, and in-place mutation
-- heap / priority queue
+- heap / priority queue for "keep the smallest or largest few items ready" problems
-- BFS / DFS
+- BFS / DFS for tree and graph traversal, where you either explore level by level or follow one path deeply first
-- DP / memoization
+- DP / memoization for problems where the same subproblem repeats and cached answers save work

 ### `algorithms/drills`